 To be sure this will work for you, pen a command prompt (start, run, cmd) on your virtual machine and try to ping the host using it’s computer name.
 If the ping is successful, you’ll know computer name resolution is setup correctly and will work with the activation manager.

 However, with Windows XP mode I haven’t found the virtual network is setup for computer name resolution.
 So, in the case of XP Mode I use the host’s IP address in the virtual PC’s activation manager.

 That’s fairly straight forward if your host has a static IP address that never changes.
 Unfortunately, that’s not my case as I connect to many different sub-nets.

-To get around this, you can add a “network loopback adaptor” driver to both your host and virtual PC, setting them each with the same subnet mask but slightly different IP addresses.
+To get around this, you can add a “network loopback adapter” driver to both your host and virtual PC, setting them each with the same subnet mask but slightly different IP addresses.
 Doing this will put your host and Windows XP mode on a second subnet together using static IP addresses that won’t change.